 If you're aiming to finish a prototype in 3–5 days, break the work into manageable daily milestones:

 The biggest challenge to staying on schedule is scope creep.
 Lock in your scope and save new ideas for a post-launch backlog.
-Remember, your prototype doesn’t need to be perfect; 80% polish is more than enough.
-Use time-boxing to stay on track - if you’ve allocated 12 hours for UI design, stop when the time's up, even if the styling isn’t flawless.
-Tools like Adalo can speed up the process with drag-and-drop interfaces and pre-built components, but only if you avoid over-customizing.
+Remember, your prototype doesn't need to be perfect; 80% polish is more than enough.
+Use time-boxing to stay on track—if you've allocated 12 hours for UI design, stop when the time's up, even if the styling isn't flawless.
+Adalo's drag-and-drop interface and pre-built components speed up the process, but only if you avoid over-customizing.

 With a clear scope and realistic timeline, you'll be ready to efficiently set up your backend and data structure.